Getting Started

 If you’re writing documentation for a package you’ll probably want to host it online somewhere in HTML form for potential users to browse through before they decide whether to install it or not.
 Even if what you’re writing isn’t a Julia package the following guide can be applied to it.

-for the purpose of creating
+Publish provides the function deploy for the purpose of creating

 output that is suitable for hosting online.
 This is similar in spirit to

-’s function that goes by same name.
+Documenter’s function that goes by same name.

-function is “layered” on top of html
+The deploy function is “layered” on top of html and pdf,

-is also a “layer” on top of these simpler functions.
+just as serve is also a “layer” on top of these simpler functions.

-is meant for local use, deploy
+Whereas serve is meant for local use, deploy is intended for use

 building documents for hosting online — though it can be used locally as well